MicrosoftDocs/azure-stack-docs/azure-managed-lustre/amlfs-overview.md

 Kubernetes can simplify configuring and deploying virtual client endpoints for your Azure Managed Lustre workload, automating setup tasks such as:

-* Creating virtual machine scale sets (VMSS) used by Azure Kubernetes Service (AKS) to run the pods.
+* Creating Azure Virtual Machine Scale Sets used by Azure Kubernetes Service (AKS) to run the pods.
 * Loading the correct Lustre client software on VM instances.
 * Specifying the Azure Managed Lustre mount point, and propagating that information to the client pods.

 The Azure Lustre CSI driver for Kubernetes can automate installing the client software and mounting drives.
 The driver provides a CSI controller plugin<!--Verify spelling of plugin name.--> as a deployment with two replicas by default, and a CSI node plugin<!--Verify spelling of plugin name.--> as a daemonset.

-To find out which driver versions to use, see [Compatible Kubernetes versions](use-csi-driver-kubernetes#compatible-kubernetes-versions).
+To find out which driver versions to use, see [Compatible Kubernetes versions](use-csi-driver-kubernetes.md#compatible-kubernetes-versions).